arcanemachine/django-menu-maker/README.md

 Menu Maker is a project that showcases my understanding of best practices using Python, Django and Git.
 In short, it is a simple CRUD app that highlights Django's utility as a web-first framework, onto which other functionality can be added as needed.

+The following technologies have been used to make this app:

+- Django
+- Python
+- Bootstrap

 ### Who is this for?

 It is intended to serve as a reference guide for best practices when making a basic CRUD app using Django.
 Only the code needed to perform the desired task is used.
 There is no useless boilerplate or filler.
 All code in this repo has been created for this project, there is no copy-pasted code here.

-The primary goal of this app is to serve as a reference for what a Django codebase should look like.
+The primary goal of this app is to serve as a personal reference for how best to perform common tasks using Django.
 (At least, from my always-learning perspective.
 Opinions and pull requests are welcome :)

-If you are looking for a menu creation utility, there is likely a better service out there.
+If you are a restaurant owner who needs to make a menu, this service probably isn't the best tool available (There are probably a lot of more-polished options out there).
 If, however, this app does what you need, you are free to take the software and do whatever you want with it.
 All I ask is that you credit me, and let me know if this software helps you out at all.
 This software is CC licensed (see link at the bottom of this README).

 ### What does Menu Maker do?